suker/42-Piscine/README.md

 ### :bulb: ABOUT PISCINE :bulb:
 #### :pushpin: INTRODUCTION:

 **The piscine** is a 1 month on-site test dedicated to learning about the basics of programming.
-It consists of 26 days of constant and intensive learning during the pisciners must demonstrate their acquired skills through weekly exams.
+It consists in a constant and intensive learning during 26 days, the pisciners had to demostrate their skills acquired during the process doing weekly exams.

 #### :dart: OBJECTIVES: